-Before I get into the makings for the Green Smoothie, here’s a reminder close to my heart: I’m a former dog(s) owner and August 26 is National Dog Day.
+Perfect for the dog days of summer Before I get into the makings for the Green Smoothie, here’s a reminder close to my heart: I’m a former dog(s) owner and August 26 is National Dog Day.
 If you share your life with (wo)man’s best friend, give your lifelong pal(s) an extra treat today.
 It’s also the “dog days of summer,” signaling the beginning of the end of summer.
 A quick and nutritious and non-stove meal (aka smoothies) always comes in handy.
-Smoothies, in fact, are a “two-fer,” combining “deliciosity” and nutrition.
-Typically low in calories and fat, it’s the perfect remedy for a guilty conscience (Raise your
+A green smoothie is nutritious and delicious Smoothies, in fact, are a “two-fer,” combining “deliciosity” and nutrition.
+Typically low

-I’m a big fan of tuna salad, but when I want something different and lighter, Tuna and Bean Salad is a great option.
+A no-mayo tuna salad I’m a big fan of tuna salad, but when I want something different and lighter, Tuna and Bean Salad is a great option.
 This is a modified version of one found on nytimes.com.
 It uses tuna and white beans to deliver a healthy protein boost.
 And, the dressing enhances a light lemon flavor without adding tons of calories.
 The result is a salad that’s less than 150 calories, for one serving.
 And that’s perfect for lunch.
 Especially if eaten with some salad greens.
 Feeling hungry?
 Just have it all!
-The whole bowl is still under 300 calories and if you
+The whole bowl is still under 300

 I’ve been thinking for the last few years that I would like to make my yard more butterfly-friendly.
 Last year I planted a butterfly bush which didn’t exactly “take off” but it seemed to establish pretty well.
 The polar vortex winter made me nervous about the survival of any newer plants.
 So I was very happy when the butterfly bush made it, and now it has beautiful, vibrant purple blooms.
 This morning’s visitor seems to agree!
 Any other butterfly fans out there?
 I’d love to hear what others do to attract our fluttery friends. p.s. anyone know what kind of

 As mentioned before, August 16 is National Rum Day so I think it’s time to post at least one recipe using rum.
-And this one is super simple.
+And this Pineapple Kiss is super simple.
 It’s another one of those recipes that started with a restaurant menu.
 I took note of the description and played with the proportions at home.
 The final combination was perfect: sweet and refreshing with mild tropical flavors of pineapple and coconut.
 Perfect for a hot summer day, like a pineapple-flavored kiss on the shores of Maui.
 Enjoy!
 Some pineapple facts Did you know?
-The pineapple (Ananas comosus) is a tropical plant with an edible
+The pineapple (Ananas comosus) is a tropical plant with an